Hearing Tests for Seniors: What to Expect

 • Moderate to severe hearing loss: People with moderate to severe hearing loss miss a lot of sounds, particularly softer ones.
 They may also have trouble understanding speech, especially in noisy places.

-The specialist will explain if the issue is with the outer, middle, or inner ear, or the nerves, and recommend the best treatment.
+The audiologist will explain if the issue is nerve-related or located in the outer, middle, or inner ear.
+They will recommend the best treatment based on your needs.

 Cost and Insurance Coverage

-Just like any other medical test, some seniors may be concerned about the cost of their care.
-Luckily, Medicare often covers diagnostic hearing tests if a doctor orders them.
-However, they usually do not cover routine exams or hearing aids.
+Medicare often covers diagnostic hearing tests if a doctor orders them; however, it doesn’t cover routine exams or hearing aids.

-Sometimes, Medicare Advantage plans or private healthcare plans offer additional coverage for these services.
-You may also be able to schedule a basic hearing screening for your loved one at a community health center or a hearing aid company.
+The good news is that your Medicare Advantage plan, VA healthcare, retiree health insurance, or private healthcare plan may offer additional coverage for audiometry screenings.
+Additionally, Medicaid may cover hearing tests for seniors, depending on your state.
+You may also be able to schedule a basic hearing screening at a community health center or a hearing aid company.

 Resources and Support for Hearing Loss

-There are many resources available to help, including educational support and connections through the Hearing Loss Association of America or clinical services through Veterans Affairs.
+If you’ve been diagnosed with hearing loss, there are many resources available to help.
+Educational support and connections through the Hearing Loss Association of America or clinical services through Veterans Affairs are good places to start.

-In addition to services and support groups, there are also tools that can make life easier.
-For example, if your loved one struggles with talking on the phone, a caption phone through ClearCaptions displays the caller’s words so they can read and hear at the same time, making phone conversations easier and less stressful for individuals with hearing difficulties.
+In addition to services and support groups, specialized tools can make life easier.
+For instance, if you struggle with phone conversations, a caption phone through ClearCaptions may be the answer.
+These home phones display the caller’s words so you can read and hear at the same time, making phone conversations easier and less stressful for individuals with hearing difficulties.

 Next Steps After a Hearing Assessment

-After the test, a specialist may suggest that the person you’re caring for:
+After the test, a specialist may suggest that you:

 • Get fitted for hearing aids or other devices.